 To fix this issue, please follow the recommendations below.

-Recommendation 1: Ensure to set on the client machine, the right DNS Server address.
+Ensure to set on the client machine, the right DNS Server address.
 This should point to the IP address of the DNS Server.

-Recommendation two: Ensure your DNS record has the right IP parameters.
+Ensure your DNS record has the right IP parameters.
 See “How to fix nslookup unknown: cannot find non-existent domain” for more information.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.